hegdeashwin/Backbone/README.md

 Structuring your web apps via Backbone.JS
 =========================================

-This training kit has been developed for those who want to learn the basics concepts of Backbone.JS.
+This training kit has been developed for those who want to learn the basics of Backbone.JS.

 Training kit includes
 =====================